Every student that has graduated from Collegiate has been accepted into college.

-First generation college students, those whose parents did not complete a four-year degree, often leverage loans, grants, and scholarships to find a way to pay for school.
+First generation college students—whose parents did not complete a four-year degree—often leverage loans, grants, and scholarships to find a way to pay for college.
 Money can be scarce for extras-that-aren’t-really-extras (think toiletries and even textbooks).
 Because of this, starting college may bring more stress than excitement.

 A great local example of “first-gen forward” thinking is happening at The Collegiate School of Memphis, located just off Summer Avenue.
 The school, founded in 2008, offers a private, college preparatory middle and high school experience.
 98% of Collegiate students receive tuition assistance to attend Collegiate, and 100% of their graduates receive admission to four-year colleges.